splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator.md

 The first thing you notice is that the pane indicates how many clusters are being monitored for you.
 The pane also shows a tiny graph of the load being handled across those clusters for a birds eye view.
 Lastly, if there is a alert for one of the clusters it will be highlighted here too.

 Click or select on the pane  and you will be taken to the `Infrastructure/Kubernetes/ K8s clusters` overview pane.
 Here you will find  a list  off all the Kubernetes clusters that are sending data to the Splunk Observability Cloud platform.
+Y

+### 1.1 Finding your K8s cluster name

-Your first task is to identify your own cluster.
+Your first task is to identify and find your own cluster.

 The cluster will be named after your EC2 instance name: `ws-5-X-k3s-cluster` where `X` is the number of the EC2 instance assigned to you.